modersetech/awwwesome/contribution.md

 ---

 ## Finish Line
 Contributing to GitHub projects can be tricky depending on how many developers are concurrently working on it.
-Hopefully, this article clears the air around the process of making GitHub contributions and makes your development cycle a bit easier.
+Hopefully, this guide clears the air around the process of making GitHub contributions and makes your development cycle a bit easier.

-Thank you for spending your time reading my article.
-Keep building!
+## Thank you